 Self-declare – tell the college/university about your circumstances.
 Knowing a prospective student has caring responsibilities allows them to put support in place, to make sure you get the most from your university experience.
 There are several ways you can tell the institution about your circumstances:

 Use your personal statement – highlight the skills, strengths, and positive attributes your caring responsibility has allowed you to develop.
-Read more about advice for writing a personal statement as a carer HERE.

 If you’re a refugee or asylum seeker applying to higher education, there may be support available to help you with finance and your studies.
 It is a good idea to contact course providers before you apply, to discuss if they can offer you support, and what this might be.